At Mayo Clinic, hematology care teams work together to ensure quality care.

 Mayo Clinic care teams are equipped with the latest in technology and expertise to provide leading-edge diagnosis and treatment techniques.

-Mayo Clinic hematology researchers are intensively studying the causes and mechanisms of blood diseases and are working to develop novel treatments to cure these disorders.
+To ensure that you have access to the latest treatments possible, Mayo Clinic hematology experts conduct research at the leading edge of science.
+Our researchers intensively study the causes and mechanisms of blood diseases and develop novel treatments to cure these disorders.

-Innovative treatments studied at Mayo Clinic include those that harness the body's immune system, including:
+Among the innovative treatments experts in hematology are developing include those that harness the body's immune system, such as:

-- Virotherapy using an engineered virus, such as measles, to kill multiple myeloma cells
+- Virotherapy — bioengineering a virus, such as measles, and arming it to kill specific cancer cells

-- Drugs called immune checkpoint inhibitors that help the immune system recognize and target lymphoma cells
+- Immune checkpoint inhibitors — delivering drugs that help your immune system recognize and target specific cancer cells

-- A procedure called chimeric antigen receptor (CAR) T-cell therapy, which takes the patient's germ-fighting T-cells, engineers them to attack cancer cells, and infuses the cells back into the body
+- Chimeric antigen receptor (CAR) T-cell therapy — taking the patient's cells that help with immunity (T cells), engineering them to attack cancer cells and infusing the cells back into the body

 Mayo Clinic hematologists have experience diagnosing and treating very rare blood diseases.